rvirostko/vgr/README.md

 _ = -empty-
 ```

-`Stash()` doesn't always have use the scratch area, but if you do, you are responsible for clean-up of values when you are finished.
+`SetVar()` doesn't always have use the scratch area, but if you do, you are responsible for clean-up of values when you are finished.

-Additionally, when you use `Stash()` with `Select` you need to be aware of several things.
+Additionally, when you use `SetVar()` with `Select` you need to be aware of several things.

 * The scratch area is cleared each time a record is written to the output, in addition to when the `Select` completes.
-* If you use `Stash()` and reference a variable you've stored in the predicate, don't rely on using them across `And` and `Or` boundries, as the `Select` may choose to check these conditions in orders that optimize record traversal and retrieval, not in the order they appear.
+* If you use `SetVar()` and reference a variable you've stored in the predicate, don't rely on using them across `And` and `Or` boundries, as the `Select` may choose to check these conditions in orders that optimize record traversal and retrieval, not in the order they appear.

-While not mandated, you should confine your use of `Stash()` to the scratch area and only use scratch variables within the same expression.
+While not mandated, you should confine your use of `SetVar()` to the scratch area and only use scratch variables within the same expression.